RiccardoDelrio/shop/frontend/BackendRoutes.md

 ### Get Products by Wardrobe Section

 `GET /wardrobe-sections/:slug/products`
 Returns all products for a given wardrobe section (by slug).
-This is the only way to get all products for a wardrobe section.

 ## Category Routes